C6-WalaaRababa/MERAKI_Academy_Project_4/readme.md

 ## 🎈 Usage <a name="usage"></a>

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-Ex.
+you can explore laholab app to get informmation about servicese and our team .
+- You can click on the **Home** tab provided in the navigation bar to view the home section,services ,about us
-- You don't have to register to navigate our web app
+- You  have to register to order services from our web app by fill out register from .
-- You can click on the **Home** tab provided in the navigation bar to view the home section
+- you can log in by click on **log in** tab provided in the navigation bar and the choose login user.
+- you can now oder serivce by click on **Booking Service** provided on the navigation bar.
-- You can click on the **Add to cart** button to add this product to your cart but you have to be one of our users, so you should create an account
+- You can click on the **My Dashboard** tab provided in the navigation bar to see your order and situation of serice if employee confirme order.

 ## ⛏️ Built Using <a name = "built_using"></a>